ESMCI/visualCaseGen/paper/paper.md

 based on user choices.
-Additionally, the tool features utilities for creating and editing model input files, such as ocean grid, bathymetry, and land surface properties, further simplifying model customization and minimizing the need for manual file creation and modification.
+Additionally, the tool features utilities for creating and editing model input files, such as ocean grid, bathymetry, and land surface properties, further simplifying model customization and eliminating the need for manual file modifications.

 By automating and simplifying CESM configuration, visualCaseGen makes the model more accessible and custumizable, particularly for researchers exploring hierarchical modeling [@maher2019model], idealized experiments [@polvani2017less], or custom coupled simulations.
-As such, the tool allows users to focus on their scientific objectives rather than technical setup challenges, ultimately enabling a more efficient and streamlined experiment workflow.
+As such, the tool allows users to focus on their scientific objectives rather than technical setup challenges, and ultimately enables a more efficient and streamlined experiment workflow.